Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Simulations

 where $c_{d,\kappa_j}$ is the normalisation constant as before.
 This gives us a flexible family of distributions on the $d$-sphere $\bS^d$.
 Let us denote by $W=(w_1,\dots,w_m)$, $K=(\kappa_1,\dots,\kappa_m)$, and $M=(\mu_1,\dots,\mu_m)$, the vectors of weights, shape parameters, and mean directions, respectively.

-We plot such a density along with a sample of $n=1000$ points from it and KDEs constructed with $s=0.5$, $s=1$ and $s=2$ in Figure \ref{fig:vMF mixed}.
+\paragraph*{Scenario 5 (vMF mixture on $\mathbb{S}^2$).} We plot such a density along with a sample of $n=1000$ points from it and KDEs constructed with $s=0.5$, $s=1$ and $s=2$ in Figure \ref{fig:vMF mixed}.
 The given density has $m=2$, $W=(\frac{1}{2},\frac{1}{2})$, $K=(12,10)$ and $M=((0,0,1),(0,-1,0))$.
 Table \ref{tab:vmf mixed probs} contains the estimated probabilities for regions surrounding each of the two peaks, and corresponding estimated MISE.

-Unlike the last two examples, both the MISE and plot show that $s=2$ is too large to provide a good fit in this case.
-This is expected as the density has more local behaviour since it is a mixture density and each component vMF density has a higher shape parameter than before.
+Unlike Scenarios 1 and 3, both the MISE and plot show that $s=2$ is too large to provide a good fit in this case.
+This is expected as the density has more local behaviour since each mixture component vMF density has a very high shape parameter.
 Indeed, the $s=1$ plot and MISE indicate a better performance than $s=2$, with $s=0.5$ appearing as the best of the three.
 Moreover, the $s=2$ probabilities are much less accurate than the $s=0.5$ estimations, especially over smaller areas.
-This is attributed to the oversmoothing we see in this $s=2$ case.